alabsi91/reanimated-color-picker/readme.md

 ### :small_orange_diamond:slidersThickness

-- A global style to change the thickness of all the sliders.
+- A global style to change the thickness of all descendant sliders components.
-- The thickness is the slider's width in `vertical` orientation and height in `horizontal` orientation.
+- The thickness is the slider's width in case of `vertical` orientation and height in case of `horizontal` orientation.
 - `type: number`
 - `default: 25`

 ### :small_orange_diamond:thumbsSize

-- A global style to change the size of all the sliders' thumbs.
+- A global style to change the thumb size of all descendant sliders components.
 - `type: number`
 - `default: 35`

 ### :small_orange_diamond:style

-- Color picker's wrapper style.
+- Color picker's container style.
 - If you want to change the width using the `width` property.
-- `type: object`
+- `type: StyleProp<ViewStyle>`

 > **Note** some style properties will be overwritten.